Investing in America Explained for Immigrants: A Beginner’s Guide

 Risk and Time: Understanding the Relationship

-Conclusion: The System Is Available to You
+The System Is Available to You

 Now you understand what investing is, how the stock market works, why compound growth makes starting early so valuable, and what index funds are and why they matter.

-In the next article in this series, we will address a question that stops many immigrants before they even begin: are immigrants actually allowed to invest in the United States?
-The answer is yes — and we will explain exactly how it works.
+In our next guide, we address the question that stops many of us before we even begin: are immigrants actually allowed to invest in the United States?